Deploying the ForgeRock Identity Platform™ Using DevOps Techniques

 - Create a configuration repository for your deployments

 - Configure and install the frconfig Helm chart

 Lesson 2: Deploying the AM and DS Example

 - Describe the DevOps features and limitations for deploying AM and DS using DevOps techniques

-- Deploy the AM and DS example
+- Deploy the AM and DS example in your namespace

 - Modify the AM configuration and synchronize the changes with the configuration repository